Sample Poultry Farming Business Plan Template

 2. Heater or Brooder

-This is the instrument farmers use to regulate the temperature of the poultry farm, especially during brooding (the time when chickens are very small) and the raining season or cold period.
+This is the instrument farmers use to regulate the temperature of the poultry farm, especially during brooding (when chickens are tiny) and the rainy season or cold period.

-Many farmers simply use the locally versioned heaters (coal or stove) as the brooder could be beyond your budget.
+Many farmers use locally versioned heaters (coal or stove) as the brooder could be beyond your budget.

 4. Incubator